jasmyhigh/penumbra/docs/protocol/src/concepts/notes_nullifiers_trees.md

 Transparent blockchains operate as follows: all participants maintain a copy of the (consensus-determined) application state.
-Transactions modify the application state directly, and participants check that the state changes are allowed by the application rules before coming to consensus on them.
+Transactions modify the application state directly, and participants check that the state changes are allowed by the application rules before coming to a consensus on them.

 On a shielded blockchain like Penumbra, however, the state is fragmented across all users of the application, as each user has a view only of their "local"